nervosys/AutonomySim/docs/px4_sitl.md

 # Setting up PX4 Software-in-Loop

-The [PX4](http://dev.px4.io) software provides a "software-in-loop" simulation (SITL) version of their stack that runs in Linux.
-If you are on Windows then you can use the [Cygwin Toolchain](https://dev.px4.io/master/en/setup/dev_env_windows_cygwin.html) or you can use the [Windows subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and follow the PX4 Linux toolchain setup.
+The [PX4](http://dev.px4.io) software provides a software-in-the-loop (SITL) simulation mode of their stack that runs on Linux.
+If you are on Windows, you can use the [Cygwin Toolchain](https://dev.px4.io/master/en/setup/dev_env_windows_cygwin.html) or you can use the [Windows subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and follow the PX4 Linux toolchain setup.

-If you are using WSL2 please read these [additional instructions](px4_sitl_wsl2.md).
+If you are using WSL2, please read these [additional instructions](px4_sitl_wsl2.md).

+!!! note
-**Note** that every time you stop the unreal app you have to restart the `px4` app.
+    Every time you stop Unreal, you have to restart `px4`.

 1. From your bash terminal follow [these steps for Linux](https://docs.px4.io/master/en/dev_setup/dev_env_linux.html) and follow **all** the instructions under `NuttX based hardware` to install prerequisites.
 We've also included our own copy of the [PX4 build instructions](px4_build.md) which is a bit more concise about what we need exactly.